 Though attending a conference is a valuable professional development opportunity, it can also feel like a whirlwind of information, people, emotions, and ideas.
-To help participants at this year’s NCDA Global Career Development Conference have the best possible experience, we have crafted a list of suggestions that we feel is relevant for first-timers, young professionals, students, and anyone hoping to maximize their time at Boston 2013:
+To help participants at this year’s NCDA Global Career Development Conference have the best possible experience, we have crafted a list of suggestions that we feel is relevant for first-timers, young professionals, students, and anyone hoping to maximize their time at the NCDA Global Conference:

 Prior to the Conference:

 Download the Program Book from the conference website.
 Take the time to read all about the conference, including daily schedules and individual session details (this is a great way to spend your time while waiting in the airport!)
 You may also want to review the FAQs on the conference website, which will help you better understand the different program options and session formats (e.g., presentations, roundtables, centennial luncheon series, etc.).

 Spending your time wisely at the conference:

 Introduce yourself to one new person at each event or session.
 Meeting new people and expanding one’s professional network is one of the top-rated benefits mentioned by conference attendees of all ages and experience levels.
 People you meet at NCDA will often become valuable colleagues and contacts, as well as future conference buddies to reconnect with in years to come.
 Remember to exchange information and follow up post-conference.

 Select at least one program aimed at your own professional development or personal interests.
 There are a number of sessions offered that focus on practitioner wellness, career advancement, entrepreneurship, and other topics that keep us growing and thriving in this field.
 While you may find yourself mostly attending sessions that address your clients’ needs, be sure to check out at least one program that will benefit you personally or professionally.